hd-zhao/serverless_multicloud/adapter/README.md

 We support two latency classes: end-to-end delay and response time, you can opt for one in command line by `-l e2e_delay` and `response_time`, respectively.

+## HTTP trigger

+To invoke Google Cloud Functions, it needs an endpoint that is configured in the `~/credential/google_cloud.json` file.
+We use the unauthorized type of function.

 ## Application Benchmarks

 ### Image Resize: thumbnail